nv-morpheus/Morpheus/docs/source/getting_started.md

-  add-scores      Add probability scores to each message. buffer          (Deprecated) Buffer results. delay           (Deprecated) Delay results for a certain duration. deserialize     Deserialize source data into Dataframes. dropna          Drop null data entries from a DataFrame. filter          Filter message by a classification threshold. from-appshield  Source stage is used to load Appshield messages from one or more plugins into a
+  add-scores      Add probability scores to each message. buffer          (Deprecated) Buffer results. delay           (Deprecated) Delay results for a certain duration. deserialize     Messages are logically partitioned based on the pipeline config's `pipeline_batch_size` parameter. dropna          Drop null data entries from a DataFrame. filter          Filter message by a classification threshold. from-appshield  Source stage is used to load Appshield messages from one or more plugins into a dataframe.
+It normalizes nested json messages and arranges them
-                  dataframe.
-It normalizes nested json messages and arranges them into a dataframe by snapshot and source. from-file       Load messages from a file. from-kafka      Load messages from a Kafka cluster. inf-identity    Perform inference for testing that performs a no-op.
+                  into a dataframe by snapshot and source. from-file       Load messages from a file. from-kafka      Load messages from a Kafka cluster. inf-identity    Perform inference for testing that performs a no-op.